nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - The index must be a positive integer 1, 2, 3, …​

 Examples: `delete 2` deletes the second project from the catalogue.

-### List all projects in the catalogue `list `

-List all projects currently in the project catalogue

-Format: `list `
-- Lists all projects if there are projects in the catalogue

-Example: `list ` lists all projects in the catalogue to the user.

 #### Locate projects by keyword `find `